Adamya-Jha/Adamya-Jha/README.md

   <img src="https://readme-typing-svg.herokuapp.com?color=%2336BCF7&lines=Hey+I'm+Adamya+Jha.">
 </p>
 <h3 align="left">Hi!
 I’m Adamya.
-I'm undergraduate 2st years computer science student, a passionate Self Taught developer from India.
+I'm undergraduate 3rd year computer science student, a passionate Self Taught developer from India.
 Love to enhance my existing skills and gain new skills by exploring the technologies deeply.
 Extremely passionate about Development and Looking to find a long term position where my passion for development can be brought to some new projects.</h3>

 <h3 align="center">Visitor Count</h3>
 <a align="center" href="https://profile-counter.glitch.me/{Adamya-Jha}/count.svg">